 Response to One of the main reasons that chlorine can become "locked" is that too much stabilizer has accumulated over the course of time.
 Stabilizer (cyanuric acid) can build up over a long period of time, sometimes months or even years.
 Once the stabilizer reaches high levels, the chlorine in the water is useless.
 The only way to break the lock is to reduce the level of cyanuric acid in the pool.
 The quickest way to do this is to add fresh water to the pool.
 This will help dilute the acid levels in the pool so that the chlorine will become more effective.
 Pools should be partially drained and refilled (every 3 years or so).

 An image is worth 1,000 words!
-Add an image or two to your question to help ensure it is answered accurately.
+Add an image or two to your comment to help ensure it is understood accurately.

 Yes, please email me exclusive discounts, swimming pool tips and helpful how to guides.

 This comment may be posted on a public site.
 Do not include: HTML, references to other retailers, pricing, personal information, or any profane, inflammatory language.